abaghan/music.as.network/README.md

-# Music as a Network
+# Music as Network

-In this project, I analysis each piece of music as a network.
+In this project, I statistically analysis music as network.